ValachPatrik/ValachPatrik/README.md

 # 🚀 About Me:
-Currently studying at TUM - Technische Universität München.<br>
+Student at TUM - Computer Science<br>
+Spacefligh and Aviation enthusiast<br>

 ## 🌐 Socials: